contentful/vault/README.md

 compile 'com.contentful.vault:core:1.0.0'
 ```

-### Models
+### Models & Fields

-Models are defined by declaring a class, the class should be a subclass of the `Resource` class.
+Models are defined by declaring a subclass of the `Resource` class.
 Annotate the class with `@ContentType`, which takes the Content Type's ID as it's value.

 Fields are defined by annotating class attributes with the `@Field` annotation.
 ```java